ScriptScorpion/asmz/README.md

 # How Compile Assembly code

-1. if you putted "asmz" into `/usr/local/bin`, type: `asmz "assembler file"` change "assembler file" to name of assembler file you want to compile, or if you want specify name of output, type `-o` flag, and after flag type name of executable you want.
+1. if you putted "asmz" into `/usr/local/bin`, type: `asmz {Assembly-language compiler} "assembler file"` change "assembler file" to name of assembler file you want to compile, change "Assembly-language compiler" to your assembler compiler.
+If you want specify name of output, type `-o` flag, and after flag type name of executable you want.

 # Issues